laviniammaraujo/MasterThesis_PHMviaQML/README.md

 *Advisor:*
 Prof. Dr. Isis Didier Lins

-The results of this study were published at: https://ieeexplore.ieee.org/document/10065474
+The results of this study were published in: https://ieeexplore.ieee.org/document/10065474

 ## Datasets files available at: